hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ## Instance Store vs. EBS

-- Some Amazon EC2 instance types come with a form of directly attached, block-device storage known as the instance store.
+- Some Amazon EC2 instance types come with a form of directly attached, block-device storage known as the **instance store**.
-  The instance store is ideal for temporary storage, because the data stored in instance store volumes is not persistent through instance stops, terminations, or hardware failures.
+  The **instance store** is ideal for temporary storage, because the data stored in instance store volumes is not persistent through instance stops, terminations, or hardware failures.

-- For data that you want to retain longer, or if you want to encrypt the data, use Amazon EBS volumes instead.
+- For data that you want to retain longer, or if you want to encrypt the data, use Amazon **EBS** volumes instead.
-  EBS volumes preserve their data through instance stops and terminations, can be easily backed up with EBS snapshots, can be removed from one instance and reattached to another, and support full-volume encryption.
+  **EBS** volumes preserve their data through instance stops and terminations, can be easily backed up with EBS snapshots, can be removed from one instance and reattached to another, and support full-volume encryption.